 WPTouch Pro : Starting at $49

 They also offer a premium version available with lot more options.
-You can check detail list of features and different pricing plans.
+You can check out a detailed list of features and pricing plans.

 Ideal For: Those who are looking to give a unique user experience to desktop and mobile users.
 This plugin has an add-on (enable server-side optimization) that allows you to supply templates specifically designed for mobile devices by detecting a mobile device is accessing your site.